steadycalls/therapist-referral-site/DOMAIN_SETUP.md

 ### DNS not resolving
 - Wait longer (DNS can take up to 48 hours)
 - Check DNS records at your registrar
-- Use `dig claritytherapy.app` to verify
+- Use `dig leveragetherapy.com` to verify

 ### "Connection refused" error
 - Check if Docker container is running: `docker-compose ps`